 Zone alarms are not suppressed in setup, setback, or Unoccupied Modes so that heating or cooling equipment or control failures are detected that could result in excessive pull-down or pick-up loads and even freezing of pipes if left undetected.
 See Section 5.4.6 for description of zone-group operating modes.

-Zone Groups
+[ANY VAV CO RH PFBCV PFBVAV SFBCV SFBVAV DDSA DDIN DDDIS DDCDMIN FCU]Zone Groups

 Zone scheduling groups, or Zone Groups, are sets of zones served by a single air handler that operate together for ease of scheduling and/or in order to ensure sufficient load to maintain stable operation in the upstream equipment.
 A Zone Group is equivalent to an isolation area as defined in ASHRAE/IES Standard 90.1 2016, Section 6.4.3.3.4.